asterix555/Spark-ArtNet-DMX/README.md

 The color of the RGB LED is determined by the first 3 channels and the small blue LED toggles every time the DMX universe is sent.
 The Outputs D0-D7 are set to DMX Values 1-8 (D0 and D1 as PWM, rest as digital).

+This code integrates great to home-automation-servers such as openHAB, Loxone or many others as you can use simple commands for one specific channel.
+If you use ArtNet you have to send all 512 channels at once, using this code you can set or fade any channel with a simple packet.

 ## Usage

 Send the command(s) to Spark Core IP, Port 3200 (TCP or UDP):